secretstartups/handbook/support/workflows/working-on-tickets.html.md

 ### Removing Information From Tickets

 We ask users to send us logs and other files that are crucial in helping us solve the problems they are experiencing.
-If a user requests deletion of information shared in a support ticket, or if we suspect sensitive information was accidentally shared, ask a Support manager to delete the files using the [`Ticket Redaction`](https://www.zendesk.com/apps/support/ticket-redaction/) app.
+If a user requests deletion of information shared in a support ticket, or if we suspect sensitive information was accidentally shared, the information can be deleted using the [`Ticket Redaction`](https://www.zendesk.com/apps/support/ticket-redaction/) app.
 Only the following Zendesk roles have access to do this:

 * Support Staff - Explore
 * Support Staff
 * Support Managers
 * Administrators

 You can check which role you are assigned to in your Zendesk user profile.
-If you are not in any of those groups, please reach out to `@support_operations` or `@support-managers` in Slack.
+If you are not in any of those groups, please reach out to `@support_operations` or `@support-managers` in Slack to request deletion.

 To delete text or attachments from a ticket: